 Teachers and teaching assistants stand outside their classrooms and supervise children walking through school.
 When the whistle goes at the end of break, teachers/teaching assistants ensure that children stand still and quiet.
+Each teacher or teaching assistant goes onto the playground to their class lining up.
 Classes are led/sent in one at a time through positive behaviour approaches e.g. I am going to choose Year X as they have chosen to stand still and stay quiet when I blew my whistle; well done!'
 Children must walk quietly to their classroom.